SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 }

 func sessionProblemOccurred(problem: SwedbankPaySDK.ProblemDetails) {
-    // TODO: Inform user of problem details for `problem.type`, give option to make new payment attempt or cancel }
+    // TODO: Inform user of problem details for `problem`, give option to make new payment attempt or cancel }
 ```